The color of a diamond is graded along a scale created by the Gemological Institute of America (GIA) that goes from D to Z.

 Ones with G color averaged $7,622, with a range of $6,370-$8,880.

 For H diamonds, the average price was $7,239.
 The range was $6,900-$7,860.

 That’s a 5 percent increase in price for G versus H color diamonds.

 The difference is often more significant for moving up one grade on the cut or clarity scale.

-If the G and H diamonds you’re exploring appear identical to the naked eye, I recommend choosing the latter and putting the savings toward other aspects of the ring like its setting or carat weight.
+If the G and H diamonds you’re exploring appear identical to the naked eye, I recommend choosing the latter.

 3. G Diamonds are More Popular for Engagement Rings

-Another reason G diamonds are more popular than ones graded H is because they won’t contrast with the color of pave diamonds or halos.
+Another reason G diamonds are more popular is because they won’t contrast with the color of pave diamonds or halos.